 It may seem odd to say it like that — manifesting illness — but there’s great benefit in seeing it this way, as a continuation of the thought that we want the best for ourselves and sometimes need a personal challenge to force us to reconsider our current habits and trajectory.

 For example, I had ditched alcohol for 10 years but then started drinking again (and eating lots of cheap pizza!) when my wife and I separated.
 I knew it was contributing to my growing feelings of depression but didn’t care too much at the time.
-Then, just like my coaching client, I developed a serious health issue and that was enough of a wake-up call to get back to healthy living.
+Then, just like my friend, I developed a serious health issue and that was enough of a wake-up call to get back to healthy living.

 The Danger of Heartfelt Wishes